kubernetes/website/content/en/blog/_posts/2019-12-21-Kubernetes-on-MIPS.md

 [MIPS](https://en.wikipedia.org/wiki/MIPS_architecture) (Microprocessor without Interlocked Pipelined Stages) is a reduced instruction set computer (RISC) instruction set architecture (ISA), appeared in 1981 and developed by MIPS Technologies.
 Now MIPS architecture is widely used in many electronic products.

 [Kubernetes](https://kubernetes.io) has officially supported a variety of CPU architectures such as x86, arm/arm64, ppc64le, s390x.
-However it's a pity that Kubernetes doesn't support MIPS.
+However, it's a pity that Kubernetes doesn't support MIPS.
 With the widespread use of cloud native technology, users under MIPS architecture also have an urgent demand for Kubernetes on MIPS.

 ## Achievements